 One of the most common reasons for taking CBD is to help individuals manage day-to-day stress.
 This is also one area where CBD’s effects on the endocrine system become evident.

 A 1993 study investigated CBD’s effects on 11 healthy volunteers.
 The subjects took either 300mg or 600mg of CBD or a placebo.
-The research team tested their blood for several hormones, both before and after dosing.
+The research team tested the volunteers’ blood for several hormones before and after dosing.

-While the participants’ growth hormone and prolactin levels remained stable, CBD did appear to impact the stress hormone cortisol.
+While the participants’ growth hormone and prolactin levels remained stable, CBD seemingly impacted the stress hormone cortisol.

 Blood tests were performed in the morning, the time of day when cortisol levels are naturally declining after peaking at around 8 am.
 Those who took the placebo had a typical reduction in cortisol levels.
 However, those who took CBD experienced a less significant decline.
 They also reported sensations of sedation after using CBD.